christiaanwesterbeek/node-extjs-custom/README.md

 node-extjs-custom
 =================

-Customized version of Ext JS 4.2.1 with a subset of the functionalities ported for usage in NodeJS.
+Customized version of Ext JS 4.2.1 containg only the Templating functionality.
+The files in this module are initially copy pasted from Ext JS 4.2.1.883.
+And then needed to do some tweaking for usage in Node.
+All Ext.define (with extends) usage is replaced with a plain vanilla Ext.extend method.

 Functionalities included (indented by hierarchy)
 * Ext